 If you are about to buy your first house, make sure you know what you are doing and that you don’t get caught up in a rookie mistake.
 There are a lot of things to consider when buying a home, both financially and personally.
 It is not as simple as one may think.
+As a first time buyer there are a few things you can do to prepare yourself for the process.
 Here are a few tips for first time home buyers.

 Make Sure The House Is The Size You Want

 When visiting homes, look at how many rooms it has, the size of each room, and the home’s layout.
 Know what you are seeking and do measurements to calculate the appropriate size of each room, particularly your bedroom.
 Remodeling costs money and you will be living in the house for at least 10 years.
 So be attentive to the size of each room and be satisfied with them for the long term of your residency there.
 And remember that you will most likely be accumulating more things throughout the years.
 Be sure you have the space so you do not outgrow your new home.

 Knowing what your range is should always be in your mind as well.
 You see a house you like and want, but it’s out of your price range, and yet, you want to say yes.
 Don’t go over the threshold because, economically speaking, it will be affecting your expenses and bills to pay off the mortgage.
 Then, there is the credit score where it will make or break your ability to buy the house.
 Make sure your credit is solid because it will get nit-picked by the mortgage underwriter when you seek a loan.
 Provide the best and most up to date information about your finances so that the bank can determine the availability of a loan.